Reducing Docker Image Size for Frontend Containers: Production-First Optimization Guide

 Is Alpine Linux recommended for all frontend containers?

 Alpine reduces base size significantly but uses musl libc, which breaks precompiled native Node modules.
-Use node:slim or distroless for native dependencies, or compile from source in the builder stage.
+Use node:slim (Debian-based) or distroless for native dependencies, or compile from source in the builder stage.

 Does reducing image size negatively impact CI/CD cache efficiency?

 Not if layer ordering is optimized.
 Separating dependency installation from source code copying preserves cache hits.
-Use BuildKit cache mounts for package managers to avoid redundant downloads while keeping final layers lean.
+Use BuildKit cache mounts (--mount=type=cache) for package managers to avoid redundant downloads while keeping final layers lean.